-Although it’s important to include a good array of foods high in fiber in your daily diet, increasing your intake too quickly can cause adverse side effects like bloating, gas and stomach pain.
-Therefore, it’s best to slowly add more foods with high fiber to your diet and be sure to drink plenty of water to prevent negative symptoms.
+Although it’s important to include a good array of heart-healthy, fibrous foods in your daily diet, increasing your intake too quickly can cause adverse side effects like bloating, gas and stomach pain.
+Therefore, it’s best to slowly add more foods containing fiber to your diet, and be sure to drink plenty of water to prevent negative symptoms.

-Additionally, be sure to get the majority of your fiber from high-fiber vegetables, whole grains and fruits rather than over-the-counter supplements.
+Additionally, be sure to get the majority of your fiber from vegetables, whole grains and fruits rather than over-the-counter supplements.
 Not only can these supplements interfere with the absorption of certain medications, but they may also come from questionable sources and contain unhealthy additives or ingredients.

 When it comes to the ketogenic diet, there’s a lot of confusion about fiber.
 Many people wonder: Can you eat fiber on the keto diet?

 Fiber is an important part of any diet, but going keto does require a bit more planning to include plenty of best keto fiber foods in your daily meal plan while still staying within your allotment for carbs.

 Fortunately, there are lots of low-carb, high-fiber foods available that can help you meet your needs for this incredibly important nutrient.
-Some of the top keto high-fiber foods include non-starchy vegetables like leafy greens, coconut, broccoli and avocado.
+Some of the top keto foods with fiber include non-starchy vegetables like leafy greens, coconut, broccoli and avocado.

 - Fiber is an important nutrient that helps move food through the intestines to improve digestive health and protect against disease.

 - What foods are highest in fiber?
-And which fruits and vegetables have the most fiber?
-Among the list of high-fiber foods, nuts, seeds, legumes, berries, pears and avocados are a few ingredients that are especially rich in this essential nutrient.
+Some of the top high-fiber foods include nuts, seeds, legumes, berries, pears and avocados, which are all ingredients that are especially rich in this essential nutrient.

-- Research shows that including a good mix of high-fiber foods for adults could potentially help promote regularity, support weight loss, improve heart health, stabilize blood sugar levels and enhance digestive health.
+- Research shows that including a good mix of high-fiber foods for adults could potentially help promote regularity, support healthy weight maintenance, improve heart health and enhance digestive health.